mathjax/MathJax-test/web/docs/source/manual-testing.rst

 - **font**.
 One of the value ``STIX``, ``TeX``, ``ImageTeX`` indicating the font used by MathJax to render the mathematics.
 Default is ``STIX``.

-- **nativeMathML**.
-This indicates whether the browser's renderer should be used to display mathematics.
-This is either "false" or "true".
-Note that in some cases, tree reftests force the use of MathML output, so this parameter is ignored.
-In the other cases, the default value is "false".
+- **outputJax**.
+One of the value ``HTML-CSS``, ``SVG``, ``NativeMML`` indicating which output jax should be used to render mathematics.
+Note that tree reftests force the use of MathML output, so this parameter is ignored in that case.
+In the other cases, the default value is ``HTML-CSS``.

+- **errorHandler**.
+A boolean that indicates whether javascript errors should be caught by an handler.
+Default is ``false``.
+This parameter is used during the execution of tests and can be ignored when doing manual testing.

 Some examples: